 What is SimplyGo (previous working name “Account-Based Ticketing (ABT) System”)?
 What does SimplyGo mean?
 What are the benefits of SimplyGo?

-Furthermore, commuters can enjoy added convenience by signing up for a SimplyGo account and register their travel cards, to have access to their travel history and transactions via the TransitLink SimplyGo Portal or TL SimplyGo mobile app, anytime, anywhere, regardless of the card they choose to use for transit.
+Furthermore, commuters can enjoy added convenience by signing up for a TL SimplyGo account and register their travel cards, to have access to their travel history and transactions via the TransitLink SimplyGo Portal or TL SimplyGo app, anytime, anywhere, regardless of the card they choose to use for transit.

 What type of cards can be used for SimplyGo?